Scientists attribute soil formation to the following factors: Parent material, climate, biota (organisms), topography and time.

-Soil scientists attribute the formation of soil to five factors: parent material, climate, biota (vegetation), topography, and time (1).
-In Minnesota, these factors combine to form over 1108 different soil series.
-The physical, chemical, and biological properties of the different soils can have a big effect on how to best manage them.
+These factors interact to form more than 1,108 different soil series in Minnesota.
+The physical, chemical and biological properties of the different soils can have a big effect on how to best manage them.

-Loess is wind blown silt-sized material that was deposited after the glacier melted.
-These silt deposits can range in depth from a few inches in thickness to many feet deep.
-The soils formed in loess generally have silt loam textures and no rocks.
-The majority of soils formed in loess occur in southeastern Minnesota where the loess deposits are on top of limestone or sandstone.
-Because of the porous state of the underlying materials in Southeastern Minnesota, the soils are generally well drained.
-Loess in Southwestern Minnesota is deposited over glacial till.
+Loess in southwestern Minnesota is deposited over glacial till.
 Soils formed in this material are generally poorly drained and behave similarly to soils formed in glacial till.
 Erosion is a major concern for these soils because of the silt loam texture.
 Residue management becomes an important factor in maintaining high productivity.

 Till over bedrock